Privacy Policy (GDPR)#

 We do not#

-- Store passwords (magic-link only).
+- Store passwords (magic-link or third-party sign-in only).

 - Train models on your data unless you explicitly ask us to (only for product photos, not human images).